Turlock, California: History

 During World War II, after the attack on Pearl Harbor, the US government placed Japanese Americans into concentration camps all over the country.
 The Stanislaus County Fairgrounds was the site of one of 15 temporary "assembly centers" and held 3,669 Japanese Americans, most of whom were US citizens.
 The US Army also built the Ballico Auxiliary Field (1942–1946) for training pilots in Turlock.

 In 1960, California State University, Stanislaus, opened to students, helping to spur growth in the city as the university expanded in its early years.
 In the 1970s, State Route 99 (formerly U.S. Route 99) was completed through the area, largely bypassing the then-incorporated areas of Turlock in a route to the west of the city through mostly undeveloped land.
 Since that time, the city has grown westward considerably to meet the freeway's north–south path, but urban development west of the freeway has only recently begun to take hold.
 In an attempt to allow for orderly growth of the city, comprehensive growth master plans have established urban growth boundaries since the 1960s.

 In the 1980s, Turlock experienced extensive growth of both residential and commercial areas, following a statewide boom in housing demand and construction.
 The housing boom of the 1980s diminished in the early 1990s but increased again in the second half of the decade, partly as a result of growth in the San Francisco Bay Area, which placed a higher demand for more affordable housing in outlying areas.
 After the dot-com bust, housing demand intensified, producing much higher housing prices in an area formerly known for affordable housing.
 A recent boom in the retail sector has produced considerable growth along the Highway 99 corridor.
 Turlock reached its northern urban growth boundary, Taylor Road, in the late 1990s, and growth beyond it is restricted by the city's Master Plan.

 The Stanislaus County Fairgrounds are located in Turlock.
 Before the land was known as Stanislaus County Fairgrounds it was first known as Melon Carnival because of its crop of cantaloupes, the main source of Turlock's economy.
 In 1911, the first Melon Carnival was held in downtown Turlock.
 Eventually, the Melon Carnival became the Stanislaus County Fair and was held at the Stanislaus County Fairgrounds.
 Promoting agriculture, entertainment and technology with the help of the community, is the main mission of the Stanislaus County fairgrounds.

 Geography

-Turlock is located in Stanislaus County, between the cities of Modesto and Merced, at the intersection of State Route 99 and State Route 165.
+Turlock is located approximately 300 mi northwest of Los Angeles, between the cities of Modesto and Merced in Stanislaus County at the intersection of State Route 99 and State Route 165.

 According to the United States Census Bureau, the town has a total area of 16.9 sqmi, all of it land.